cgreenwaldt/CyberSecurity_Chad/hw_5/SubmissionFile.md

 #### Critical Analysis Question

 - Why wouldn't you use the options `-x` and `-c` at the same time with `tar`?

+        It would confuse the command line as you are asking the computer to -c (create) and compress a tar archive file and also to -x (extract) those same files at the same time

 ---